usgs/groundmotion-processing/docs/_sources/contents/tutorials/lme.md.txt

 df[resid_col] = np.log(df['SA(1.000)']) - np.log(predicted_data)
 ```

-For the linear mixed effects regression, we use the 'EarthquakeId' column to
-group the data by event to compute the between-event and within-event terms.
+For the linear mixed effects regression, we use the 'EarthquakeId' column to group the data by event to compute the between-event and within-event terms.

 ```{code-cell} ipython3
 mdf = smf.mixedlm('%s ~ 1' % resid_col, df, groups=df['EarthquakeId']).fit()
 print(mdf.summary())
 ```

 The model yields a bias (intercept) of 0.828.
-We can also look at
-the between-event terms with in the `randome_effects` attribute, which is
-a dictionary with keys corresponding to the random effect grouping.
+We can also look at the between-event terms with in the `random_effects` attribute, which is a dictionary with keys corresponding to the random effect grouping.

 ```{code-cell} ipython3
 re_array = [float(re) for group, re in mdf.random_effects.items()]